j2store/userguide/mod_j2products.md

-#Product Module
+# Product Module

-The J2Store Product Module allows you to display the products in carousel view and in normal view. using this module you can display J2Store products anywhere in your site.
+The J2Store Product Display Module allows you to display the products in carousel view and in normal view. using this module you can display J2Store products anywhere in your site.

-####Requirements
+## Requirements

 1. PHP 5.4 or higher